-The best ways to stop your cat from catching birds and mice is to fit your cat with a bell collar or bird-safe collar.
+The best ways to stop your cat from catching birds and mice is fitting your cat with a bell collar or bird-safe collar.
 You could install a cat fence so that your feline friend is unable to leave the confines of your garden and frequent areas of abundant wildlife.
 A more restrictive option is to keep your cat in the patio area of your home.
 That way your cat can see the world, but will never be able to bring home unwanted ‘gifts.’

 In this article, we will explain why it happens and how to stop cats from catching birds and mice.

 Cats are hunters and gatherers.
 They’re also crafty, so you may notice that they make chirping noises to trick birds.
 Although they have been domesticated for thousands of years, cats still have a natural instinct to hunt and provide food for their family.

 While this is mainly done to feed kittens, cats will often catch birds, mice, and other prey and bring it to their owners as a gift.
 In the same way, your cat may also bring you stuffed toys as gifts.

 While the reason why it happens is not 100% clear, it is primarily believed that cats bring humans prey as food.
 An owner feeds their cat, so the cat attempts to return the favor by bringing the owner food.

 Although this is logically a sign of love and affection, most humans are displeased when it happens.
 If you let your cat inside without checking their mouth beforehand, or have a cat door fitted, you could be in store for some unpleasant surprises.

 How to Stop Your Cats from Catching Birds and Mice

 Prevention is usually two-fold.
 Stop your cat from catching prey and prevent it from bringing it to the back door or into the home.